-7. Extremely low frequency fields like those from power lines and household appliances
+7. Extremely low frequency fields (ELF) like those from power lines and household appliances

-- 7.1 What are the sources of extremely low frequency fields (ELF fields)?
+- 7.1 What are the sources of ELF fields?

 - 7.2 What is the level of exposure to ELF fields?